(Im)possibility of Collective Intelligence: Rational Algorithms

-The binary relation $\succeq_{\algo}$ is known as a \emph{revealed preference} of $\algo$ and this proposition implies that as long as $\algo$ satisfies internal consistency, $\algo(\hc)$ for any $\hc\in\hcol$ coincides with those obtained from the learning algorith $\algo_{\succeq_{\algo}}$ defined in terms of preferences that are revealed by $\algo$ operated on one- and two-element subsets of hypotheses; see, e.g., \citet{Sen71:RevealedPref} for details on revealed preference.
-By virtue of Proposition \ref{prop:revealed-preference}, we can work with $\algo$ by restricting it over pairs of hypotheses only.
+The binary relation $\succeq_{\algo_\xi}$ is known as a \emph{revealed preference} of $\algo_\xi$ and this proposition implies that as long as $\algo_\xi$ satisfies internal consistency, $\algo_\xi(\hsc)$ for any $\hsc\in\hcol$ coincides with those obtained from the learning algorithm $\algo_{\succeq_{\algo_\xi}}$ defined in terms of preferences that are revealed by $\algo_\xi$ operated on one- and two-element subsets of hypotheses; see, e.g., \citet{Sen71:RevealedPref} for details on revealed preference.
+With this structure, there is a dualism between preference and choice from binary menus, i.e., $f \succeq_{\algo_\xi} g$ if and only if $f$ is chosen from $\{f,g\}$ by ${\algo_\xi}$.

-To close this section, we elucidate the advantages and disadvantages of representing learning algorithms as choice correspondences.
-On the one hand, choice correspondences abstract away the more complicated aspects of algorithms, allowing us to focus at a conceptual level.
-As Proposition \ref{prop:risk-minimizers} shows, any conceivable algorithms, including not only those that behave as a risk minimizer, can be captured by our formulation.
-As a result, it broadens the scope of our analyses to include scenarios that might involve moral philosophy and value judgements, and those in which the objective function cannot be represented numerically.
-On the other hand, our analyses completely ignore the \emph{optimization} strategies.
-In practice, the contraction and expansion of hypothesis class may have an influence on the results optimization methods, leading to a violation of internal consistency.
-However, this does not invalidate the internal consistency as a desirable property.